irisxiaoying999/Literature-in-Motion/week-04/README.md

 git push -u origin week4-<yourname>
 ```

-**Commit explanation:**
+**Explanation:**
+- `git push` uploads your commits to GitHub.
+- `-u origin week4-<yourname>` links your local branch to your fork’s branch, so you can just type `git push` next time.

-This is not a new commit — it uploads the three commits you already made to your fork on GitHub so you can see them online.
+This is not a new commit — it just uploads the three commits you already made.

 ---

-### Step 9 — Verify online
+## 🛠️ Step 9 — Verify online
 1. Go to your fork on GitHub.
 2. Switch to your `week4-<yourname>` branch.
 3. You should now see three commits in your history, corresponding to: